clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

    .. note::
       Consider changing the Name in the RPM spec file to easily identify a modified kernel.

 #.
-Commit and save the changes to the file
+Commit and save the changes to the file.